 - Try lozenges.
 Lozenges that contain honey or menthol may help soothe a sore throat.
 Avoid giving lozenges to young children, as they can be a choking hazard.

-- Use honey to help ease a cough.
-Try adding 1 to 2 teaspoons of honey to a cup of warm tea.
+- Use honey.
+To ease a cough, try adding 1 to 2 teaspoons of honey to a cup of warm tea.
 However, avoid giving honey to children under 1 year of age.

-- Avoid smoking, secondhand smoke, or other pollutants, which can irritate your airways.
+- Avoid smoking.
+Inhaling tobacco smoke, secondhand smoke, or other pollutants can irritate your airways.

 The common cold is contagious.
 This means that it can be passed from person to person.